Bluetongue virus

 All ruminants, including sheep, goats, cattle, alpacas, buffalo and deer, are susceptible to BTV.

 Of the domestic species, sheep are the most severely affected.
+Sheep (and sometimes dees) are usually the only species that develop clinical signs – and the disease can be fatal.
 Cattle can carry the virus without showing any obvious signs of illness.
 Viraemic (infected) cattle provide a reservoir for the virus to be spread by biting midges.

 Clinical signs include: